Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Separation Algebra, Parametric Language, and Semantics

 $ \end{definition}

-$\bcmd{inhale} P$ succeeds if $P$ is well-defined in the program state, and adds the resources specified by $P$ to the state. $\bcmd{exhale} P$ verifies if $P$ is well-defined in the current program state and $P$ holds in a state smaller than the current program state, in which case it removes from the state the impure resources specified by $P$.
-As an example, consider the assertion $P := \fpointsto{\code{x.f}}{5}{0.5}$, interpreted in a classical SL way.
+$\bcmd{inhale} P$ succeeds if $P$ is well-defined in the program state, and adds the resources specified by $P$ to the state. $\bcmd{exhale} P$ verifies if $P$ is well-defined in the current program state and $P$ holds in a state smaller than the current program state, in which case it removes from the state the impure resources specified by $P$\, following the verifier's heuristics (recall that $|i|$ represents the pure part of the state $i$, \ie{} the values of local variables).
+As an example, consider the assertion $P \definedas{} \fpointsto{\code{x.f}}{5}{0.5}$, interpreted in a classical SL way.
 In this case, $\langle P \rangle$ is a singleton, which contains the state with half ownership of \vipercode{x.f} and where \vipercode{x.f = 5}.
 Inhaling $P$ results in an empty set of states if more than half ownership was already held to \vipercode{x.f}, or if some ownership of \vipercode{x.f} was already held and its value was different from $5$.
 In all other cases, inhaling $P$ results in the current state, with half more ownership of \vipercode{x.f} and where its value is $5$.
 Moreover, note that $sem_\mathcal{A}(\varphi, \bcmd{exhale} P)$ can result in a set with more than one element, if there exist different decompositions of $\varphi$ into $i \oplus r$, which is the case when $P$ contains, for example, existentially-quantified permission amounts.

 Finally, in order to define the semantics of the statements $\mathbf{var}$ (declares a list of variables) and $\mathbf{havoc}$ (non-deterministically assigns values to a list of variables), we first define two auxiliary functions, $h$ and $\overline{h}_{\vecto{V}}$. $h(\vecto{V})$ is the set of all pure states (that is states that contain variables but no impure resources) that exactly define the variables of the set $\vecto{V}$. $\overline{h}_{\vecto{V}}(\varphi)$ is the same state as $\varphi$, except that all variables of $\vecto{V}$ have been removed.